astronomer/astro-provider-anyscale/docs/CONTRIBUTING.rst

 This will run the docs server in a virtual environment with the right dependencies.
 Note that it may take longer on the first run as it sets up the virtual environment, but will be quick on subsequent runs.

+On some machines, the 8000 port may be reserved for iRDMI.
+You can edit `~/etc/services` and comment out the reservation for port 8000 if that's the case.
+You can then clear the port with `sudo lsof -i:8080` and `kill -9 $PID`.

 Building
 --------